-The performance of Executives is measured against criteria agreed annually with each person and is based predominantly on the achievement of agreed milestones.
-The Management review was undertaken during reporting period.
+The performance of senior executives is measured against criteria agreed annually with each person and is based predominantly on the achievement of agreed milestones.
+A management review was undertaken during reporting period.

 Lay solid foundations for management and oversight (continued)